raspberrypilearning/get-started-pico-w/en/step_2.md

 title: I don't know if the firmware is installed and cannot connect to my Pico
 ---

 Make sure your Raspberry Pi Pico W is connected to your computer with a micro USB cable.
-Click on the list in the bottom-right corner of your Thonny window.
+Click on the list in the bottom right-hand corner of your Thonny window.
 A pop-up menu will appear, which lists the available interpreters.

 ![A pop-up menu that shows an option saying configure interpreter.](images/no-pico-interpreter.png)

-If you cannot see the Pico in the list (like in the picture), you will need to reconnect your Raspberry Pi Pico W while holding the BOOTSEL button to mount it as a storage volume, and then reinstall the firmware by following the instructions in the section above.
+If you cannot see Pico in the list (as shown in the picture), you need to reconnect your Raspberry Pi Pico W while holding the BOOTSEL button to mount it as a storage volume, and then reinstall the firmware by following the instructions in the section above.

 --- /collapse ---